 The Jurassic Coast is one of the wonders of the South of England, listed as a UNESCO World Heritage Site.
 The 155km coast is a natural beauty made of stunning cliffs and bays with unusual rocks and arches.
 If you feel like hiking, there’s a coastal path all the way.

-Weymouth is one of the most famous beach towns in England, and it met my expectations.
+Weymouth is one of the most famous beach towns in England, and I wasn’t disappointed.
 I love how lively it was and the diversity of activities available.
 The Isle of Portland, on the peninsula at the south of Weymouth, was a lot quieter but as enjoyable.
 I am a fan of lighthouses and love the peaceful atmosphere around fishermen, so I had a great time at the Isle of Portland.
 I finished the day by watching the sunset colours at the beautiful Durdle Door.

 I remember finding these landscapes very inspirational during my visit back in 2007.
 And today, the Jurassic Coast has just become more beautiful!
 Amanda, who shares inspirations for sustainable travel on her blog Amanda’s Wanderlust, has just contacted me about her trip to the Jurassic Coast.
-She saw my Rubbish page and thought about picking up some trash as she was visiting the Durdle Door in Dorset.
-What a great action for this beautiful site!
+She saw my call about picking up rubbish and thought about doing it as she was visiting the Durdle Door in Dorset.
+What a good action for this beautiful site!

 Where is the Jurassic Coast?

 Whether you’re going there by train or by car, it takes less than 3 hours to reach Weymouth from London.
 The Isle of Portland is just nearby.
 The beautiful Durdle Door is 30 minutes away from Weymouth, heading East.

 This Post Has 0 Comments